xingliuhua/gostrings/README.md

 ## Usage
 1. Create the strings folder at the root of the project.
-2. Create an.
-XML file in the strings folder (it must be in sting [language].XML format, and the abbreviation of the language is unlimited); for example string.xml 、string- en.xml 、string-en- us.xml 、string- zh.xml 、string- unknown.xml and so on.
+2. Create an .XML file in the strings folder (it must be in sting [language].XML format, and the abbreviation of the language is unlimited); for example string.xml 、string- en.xml 、string-en- us.xml 、string- zh.xml 、string- unknown.xml and so on.
 3. the normal string and string array can be placed in the XML file.
 For specific format, please refer to:

 string.xml